jcazevedo/advent-of-code/2015/README.md

-# Advent of Code 2015
+# Advent of Code 2015 solutions

-This repository contains my solutions to [Advent of Code 2015][advent-of-code-2015] in Scala.
+This directory tree contains my solutions to [Advent of Code 2015][advent-of-code-2015] in Scala.
 You can run them using [sbt][sbt] by typing the following, replacing `XX` with the day of the desired problem: